DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 `DiskSpaceMonitor` keeps an eye on free storage and stops before space runs out.
 If the connection to the peer drops, `RecordingCoordinator` is notified and automatically stops the recording to avoid unsynchronised clips.
+If overall network connectivity is lost, `ConnectivityMonitor` also ends the session and re-syncs the clock once the connection returns.

 Use `ClipManager` to list and clean up recordings after a session.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.